What are the Health Risks of Alcohol?

 Get Help Today

 Although alcohol can cause a number of health problems, the good news is that they are all preventable if the individual stops drinking before they develop.
-If you or a loved one needs or wants help stopping alcohol use, the best method is to get a substance abuse evaluation by an addiction professional.
-Contact a dedicated treatment provider today for more information.
+If you or a loved one needs or wants help stopping alcohol use, it is important to get a substance abuse evaluation by a medical professional.
+If you have any rehab-related questions or would like to discuss treatment options, contact a dedicated treatment provider today for more information.

 Medical Reviewer: Dayna Smith-Slade